Zutari-CoDe/getting-started/README.md

 Google provides another excellent [Python Style Guide](https://google.github.io/styleguide/pyguide.html) that can be followed, overlapping with the existing Python guidelines.

-TODO: Andre to adapt and coding guidelines avaialable from the Aurecon CoDe team.
+**TODO**: Andre to adapt and coding guidelines available from the Aurecon CoDe team.
-TODO: Andre to either adapt or link in Paul's coding guidelines.
+**TODO**: Andre to either adapt or link in Paul's coding guidelines.

 ## Software Development Guidelines
-Zutari is in the process of finalising the software development guidelines to abide by when creating or writing software, scripts, extensions of add-ins.
-This is expected to be finalised during Q1 2024 (contact point: Andre Broekman, Timothy Carolus)
+Zutari is in the process of finalizing the software development guidelines to abide by when creating or writing software, scripts, extensions of add-ins.
+This is expected to be finalized during Q1 2024 (contact point: Andre Broekman, Timothy Carolus)

 ## Software Design Document Template
 The software design document template is designed by ArjanCodes, a lecturer and software developer.
 Spending enough time during the initial stages of the project to plan out the requirements, implementation and deliverables is a paramount to the successful execution and maintainability of a project.
 The 7-step template below aligns with the Computational Design (CoDe) philosophy and should be used as part of the documentation process, with each heading answered in a clear and concise manner.